 I have been working in the training industry for over 20 years.
-People often talk about how the lack of training in the workplace affects customer adoption, employee performance, and employee engagement but inadequate training also affects customer adoption.
+People often talk about how the lack of training in the workplace affects employee performance, and employee engagement but inadequate training also affects customer adoption.

 Before subscriptions became popular, companies would sell perpetual licenses for one-time purchases of a product.
 In many cases the product would not be adopted and it would become shelfware.
 But companies didn’t really worry because they had made their money.